20th September 2019

 - Mechanical recycling of wool knitwear creates fibres that are long enough to be respun into yarns of pure wool, which are then converted back into knitwear.

-- If it doesn’t make it as far as the recycling plant, wool degrades easily
+- If it doesn’t make it as far as the recycling plant, biodegrading easily on land and in water.

 What have sheep got to do with the carbon cycle?

-Did you know that wool is 50% pure organic carbon?
+Half of the weight of wool is pure organic carbon.
 As sheep consume plants (and the organic carbon within), they convert it into wool.
 So the plants that convert carbon from the atmosphere are in turn converted into organic compounds that the sheep use to grow wool.

 What about water use?